EXPLAINER: Why quitting coal is so hard

 GLASGOW, Scotland (AP) — In the run-up to the U.N. climate talks in Glasgow, host Britain announced one of its goals of the conference was to consign coal to history.

-That has turned out to be easier said that done.
-Even saying it — in writing — has turned out to be quite a challenge.
+That turned out to be easier said that done.
+Even saying it — in writing — became quite a challenge.

-Government negotiators in Glasgow have been writing and rewriting a paragraph that spells out that the world needs to phase out coal, along with fossil fuel subsidies, but doesn't set an end date.
+Government negotiators in Glasgow wrote and rewrote a paragraph that spells out that fighting climate change requires the world to end coal power, along with fossil fuel subsidies.
+The wording on coal was weakened one last time just before the gavel came down after coal-dependent India insisted on replacing the words “phase out” with “phase down."

 Here’s a look at the role coal plays in climate change and the energy system, and why it’s been so hard to move away from: